AugustoNicola/adekora-docs/docs/phonology/phonotactics.md

 In general, if the same phoneme appears next to itself as both a coda and an onset, it is [geminated](https://en.wikipedia.org/wiki/Gemination) such that a single geminated sound remains, acting as an [ambisyllabic](https://en.wiktionary.org/wiki/ambisyllabicity#:~:text=ambisyllabicity%20(uncountable),upper"%20or%20"button".) phoneme.
 For example, *kil-leñ* would be converted to *kileñ* (*/kilːeɲ/*), which can be separated into syllables as both *kil-eñ* and *ki-leñ* (though the former is more commonly used).

 The gemination is also used to cover cases where <x>ŕ</x> and <x>r</x> appear next to each other.
 In such situations, a geminated <x>ŕ</x> remains.
 For example, *kar-ŕox* would convert to *kaŕox*.

+### Syllable Separation

+Syllable separation is not used to convey semantical difference.
+For example, there can only be **one** word that is pronounced as *kaxan*, and it may be separated into syllables as *kax-an* or *ka-xan*.
+Alhtough the default is for the shared consonant to fall in the onset (like in *ka-xan*), the rules of syllable separation can have exceptions (especially when applying many affixes to the same word), which is why the separation is explicited using notation.

+Since Adèkora's [writing system](../writing/main.md) defines that syllables are explicitly delimited using a special character, this distintcion is made clear when writing the word (for *kaxan*, both possibilities are written <ws>kax'an</ws> and <ws>ka'xan</ws>, respectivelly).